Am I the only one who didn’t know there was an entire calendar month dedicated to c-section awareness??

 If you ever felt traumatized, and your feelings minimalized after delivering your baby/babies, you are not alone.

-It’s hard to imagine that in this day and age any woman would feel shamed or marginalized based on how she has given birth.
+It’s hard to imagine that in this day and age any woman would feel shamed or marginalized because of how she has given birth.
 But it does happen.
-It’s harder still to imagine that we still live in a world where a woman’s pregnancy, delivery and parenting are up for public consumption.
-But we do – all you need do is sign up for Facebook to see that’s true.
+It’s harder still to imagine that we still live in a world where a woman’s pregnancy, delivery and parenting are up for public consumption and opinion.
+But we do, and all you need do is sign up for Facebook to see that this is a fact.

 It took time for me to realize that my journey to motherhood, my birth experiences and recovery were just as valid and miraculous as any other mother’s.